BAMresearch/ctsimu-toolbox/ctsimu/evaluation/testTwin.md

     },

     "measurement": {
-        "name": "SampleData",                              # required, output file name "description": "DigitalTwinTest on sample data.",  # in report "contact": "Jane Doe",                             # in report
+        "description": "DigitalTwinTest on sample data using Lochplatte.",  # in report "contact": "Jane Doe",                             # in report

-        "sample_material": "Al",                           # not used
-        "material_alpha": 0.0000234,                       # required, thermal expansion coefficient
+        "sample_material": "Al",                           # not used, for information "material_alpha": 0.0000234,                       # required, thermal expansion coefficient

         "measurands": ["dia01", "dia02", "dia03", "dia04", "dia05"],